 Internet access is planned to enrich and extend learning activities across the curriculum.
 However, we have acknowledged the need to ensure that all pupils are responsible and safe users of the Internet and other communication technologies both in school and outside.
 A Home-school Agreement and Acceptable Use Policy have been drawn up to protect all parties.
-To further ensure the safety of the children we will teach each class the rights and responsibilities of using the Internet.
+To further ensure the safety of the children we will teach each class the rights and responsibilities of using the Internet using Project Evolve, a free digital literacy toolkit that supports online development in children and young people.